pingevt/five-min-site/FiveMinSite.md

 # Five Minute Drupal Site

-## Speading up our Drupal Dev Time
+## Speeding up our Drupal Dev Time

 ^ * Be the Story Teller
 * Breathe